Master of Public Administration (MPA)

 Earn Your Degree Online Through Our Part-Time MPA Degree

-Students who enroll in the Public Administration Master’s degree program at Marist College have the option of earning their degree through our part-time or full-time MPA curriculum.
-Through the part-time option, students can choose from earning a Master’s in Public Administration as a part-time student in a traditional classroom environment, or in a flexible online format.
+Students who enroll in the Public Administration Master's degree program at Marist College are encouraged to pursue the degree part-time.
+Through the part-time option, students can choose from earning a Master of Public Administration as a part-time student in a traditional classroom environment, or in a flexible online format.
 The part-time online degree option allows students to earn their Public Administration graduate degree on their own time, perfect for students who need to work around a busy career or family schedule.

-Part-time MPA degree students are able to explore different public administration concentrations such as Ethical Leadership, Healthcare Administration, Public Management, Law Enforcement and Emergency Services.
+Part-time MPA degree students are able to explore different public administration concentrations such as Ethical Leadership, Healthcare Administration, Public Management, Nonprofit Management, and Analytics.
 Each concentration provides the best in-depth practices and up-to-date research for the specific area of study.

 The recommended course load for part-time MPA students is five to six classes a year over the Fall, Spring, and Summer terms.
 Each semester includes two classes with one class per round.